Spider Lily

 Cultivation Tips

-• Choose a location with access to full sun or partial shade.
-This ensures the plants receive sufficient light without being scorched midday.3
+• Choose a location with access to full sun or partial shade, ensuring the plants receive sufficient light without being scorched during midday hours.3

-• Plant the bulbs in moist, well-drained soil to promote healthy growth and prevent rot.3
+• Plant the bulbs in moist, well-drained soil to promote healthy growth and prevent bulb rot.3

-• Water the plants regularly to maintain evenly moist soil, particularly during dry periods.
+• Water regularly to maintain evenly moist soil, paying extra attention during dry spells to prevent the soil from completely drying out.

-Remember, Spider Lilies are perennials and will return each year.
-By providing them with the right conditions from the outset, you’ll enjoy their fragrant, long-lasting flowers for seasons to come.
-Keep in mind that these plants bloom mostly in summer and fall, so this is the best time to witness their full spectacle.4
+As perennials, Spider Lilies will grace your garden with their presence year after year.
+By providing the ideal growing conditions from the beginning, you’ll be rewarded with an abundance of fragrant, long-lasting flowers.
+Keep in mind that these stunning plants typically bloom in summer and fall, making these seasons the perfect time to enjoy their full splendor.4

 Seasonal Considerations